 There is a hide racks area (where skins were hanged to dry).
 The cowhides were used to trade for other goods.

 And of course, there were some unexpected visitors stopped by.

 The time spent on the Mission literality flew by.
-I got a good grasp of how the padres, soldiers, craftsmen and Indians lived.
+I got a good grasp of how the padres, soldiers, craftsmen, and Indians lived.
 But, but, but I would like to go back to explore with calm and hear some good stories from the rangers.
 This time history won the battle.
-Let’s see if it can win in a future occasion.
+Let’s see if it can win on a future occasion.

 Just don’t tell my husband what I wrote in the previous paragraph.
 Deal?

 Lompoc is located on the westernmost part of the Santa Inez Valley (Santa Barbara County).
 The town can be reached in one hour (55 miles) from Santa Barbara, 30 minutes (22 miles) from Solvang and 2.5 hours (150 miles) from Los Angeles.
 You will find La Purisima at the eastern edge of town.